NifTK/NiftyNet/CONTRIBUTING.md

 ## Submitting merge requests

 All merge requests should be submitted via [CMICLab][cmiclab-niftynet-mr].
-Please make sure you read the following subsections before submitting a merge request.
+Please make sure you have read the following subsections before submitting a merge request.

 [cmiclab-niftynet-mr]: https://cmiclab.cs.ucl.ac.uk/CMIC/NiftyNet/merge_requests/new